garagehive/garagehive.github.io/docs/garagehive-easy-clocking.md

       ![](media/garagehive-easy-clocking5.png)

    - **On Break** - By pressing this button the technician will automatically pause the allocation he is on and clock them on to a break.
-   - They will see their current task as being on break and the job they were on.
+   - They will see their current task as being 'on break' and the job they were on.
-      **Note:** To resume the job they were press the :ballot_box_with_check: against the Break and the :arrow_forward: on the job they want to resume.**
+      **Note:** To resume the job, the technician should press the ✅ next to "Break" and then select the ▶ icon for the job they wish to continue.

       ![](media/garagehive-easy-clocking6.png)